mssever/restic-control/README.md

 ### Combo commands

-The following, when given as the first argument, run a combination of the above commands.
-The script only continues to the next command in the chain if the previous one exited with a status code of 0.

-- `backup_check`: Runs `backup` followed by `check`.
-- `backup_check_read`: Runs `backup` followed by `check_read`.
+The first argument can be a list of the above commands, separated by `/`.
+The commands will be executed in sequence, and execution will stop if any command returns a nonzero exit status.

+#### Examples

+- `restic_control.py backup/check`
+- `restic_control.py backup/check_read`

 [excludes]: https://restic.readthedocs.io/en/stable/040_backup.html#excluding-files
 [includes]: https://restic.readthedocs.io/en/stable/040_backup.html#including-files